maxpohlman/maxpohlman.github.io/resume.md

 * Advanced usage of Microsoft Excel for things such as pivot tables, solver, and macros

-* Knowledge of git and project management through github
+* Knowledge of git and project management and version control through github

 * Basic knowledge of STATA, Python, Markdown, MySQL, Bash, Access, MatLab, HTML, QGIS